-Here are three critical advantages small businesses can gain when they opt to outsource compliance with a PEO solution.
+Here are three critical advantages small businesses can gain when they partner with a PEO solution.

-"When you're in small business, you kind of get your blinders on looking at the situation in front of you," says Dr. Jonathan Cargo, owner of Cargo Eye Care in Las Colinas, Texas, who also partners with ADP TotalSource.
+"When you're in small business, you kind of get your blinders on looking at the situation in front of you," says Dr. Jonathan Cargo, owner of Cargo Eye Care in Las Colinas, Texas.
 "Having access to our PEO partner's perspective of how things work in other industries and companies gives us peace of mind because I know that, from an HR perspective, I'm not making mistakes as we grow."

-The role of a PEO is to take on the complexity of compliance, benefits and HR functions and empower small business owners to focus on what they do best: operating the business.
-By understanding the unique details of your business's compliance needs and assisting with the stress, paperwork and diligence of staying on top of those details, a trusted PEO partner frees up owners and HR leadership to stay focused on high-level growth strategies for the business itself as well as its employees.
+The role of a PEO is to take on the complexity of HR functions and empower small business owners to focus on what they do best: run the business.
+By understanding the details of your organization's needs and helping you stay on top of those details, a trusted PEO partner frees up owners and HR leadership to stay focused on high-level growth strategies for the business itself as well as its employees.